Module pl.stringx

 • re string a delimiter (defaults to whitespace) (optional)

-• n int maximum number of results (optional)
+• n integer maximum number of results (optional)

 Returns: